isagc/pipelines-project/README.md

 First, I used a database (from kaggle.com) which was built to find signals correlated to increased suicide rates among different cohorts globally, across the socio-economic spectrum.
 I then used a range of different methods so to clean it and adequate what would be my database to my future needs (i.e, I got rid of all the countries except from the ones mentioned above).

-Once I had both dataframes clean and tidy, I merged them so to have one which I could directly call from my main function instead of having the program to clean and scrap each time I asked for something.

 Finally, I added two parameters to my main function (country and year) which are the two variables the user is going to search for in the terminal.
 The output will be a sentence which compiles information on suicide rates (total, male and female suicides on average) and average sunchine hours given country gets on given year.